Gold Coast Regional Botanic Gardens – Rosser Park

 Butterfly Garden

 The Butterfly Garden has been specially designed to attract, feed and provide habitat for a wide range of butterflies.
 Spend a moment and you might be lucky enough to catch a glimpse of one of these beautiful butterflies in flight.
-Interpretive signage will give you an understanding of the life cycle of a butterfly and its importance to the environment.
+Interpretive signage explains the life cycle of a butterfly and their importance to the environment.

 Closed Forest Gorge